1983 American League Championship Series: Aftermath

 The 1983 White Sox success was also short-lived.
-The team did not win 90 games again until 1990 nor make a playoff until 1993.
-By that time, Carlton Fisk was 42 years old still playing at a high level with the team, Tony La Russa had won pennants and a World Series managing the Oakland Athletics, Harold Baines was in Texas playing for the Rangers, and Ron Kittle finished the season in Baltimore.
-1990 was also the team's last year playing at Comiskey Park.
+The team did not win 90 games again until 1990 and did not make the playoffs until 1993.
+The 1990 season also the team's last playing at Comiskey Park.
 The White Sox success in 1983, coupled with their mediocrity in the seasons preceding and following it, ultimately made the 1983 season an anomaly.

 Like Earl Weaver, La Russa would retire and later return to managing.
-34 years after being let go by the White Sox, La Russa was hired to be the team's manager again in 2020 at age 76.
+Thirty-four years after being let go by the White Sox, La Russa was hired to be the team's manager again in 2020 at age 76.
 In the interim, La Russa won three World Series with Oakland in 1989 and the St. Louis Cardinals in 2006 and 2011.
 He was also inducted into the Baseball Hall of Fame in 2014, so his return made him the first manager in baseball history to manage a team after being enshrined in the Hall of Fame.
 He managed two seasons with the club, winning a division title in 2021 before losing the American League Division Series to the Houston Astros.